 HOW WE ENDED UP IN COSTA RICA

 For four years my husband and I had planned our move down to Old Mexico.
 We love Mexico; we love the tropics, the surf, and the lifestyle.
 We thrive on adventure and strive for change.
 We didn’t want starting a family to change that; rather, we wanted to share our passions with our children.
-Previous to having children we had been world travelers, from backpacking on a shoestring to living on luxury sailing yachts.
+Previous to having children we had been world travelers, from backpacking on a shoestring budget to living on luxury sailing yachts.
 Right before we “settled down” we were living on a sail boat in the South Pacific.
-We had sailing a beautiful yacht from the Caribbean down to New Zealand and then another 7 months backpacking around New Zealand.
+We had spent 11 months sailing a beautiful yacht from the Caribbean down to New Zealand and then another 7 months backpacking around New Zealand.
 This was pre-smart phones and social media and the world was a smaller, more mysterious and wondrous place.
 We lived in the moment and to the fullest, stringing together one adventure after another.

 The time came, however, when nature started to speak to me.
 We needed roots; we wanted community and we longed for children.
 The adventures were seeming meaningless, our wanderings aimless.
 So, we bought a little house in Albuquerque, NM.
 There we started our reign in the Domestic Kingdom, complete with a mortgage, a vacuum, cell phones, two cars and two beautiful sons.

 Four years later, we found ourselves living a complete bourgeois lifestyle.
 We had “made it” as we had entered the real estate realm during the boom.
 We were happy in our domestic bliss, partially because we saw that it was temporary.
 We had a plan: make some money, have some kids, buy some real estate and then sell it all and move to Mexico.
 We were cruising along right on schedule.
 The next step was to transition.
 People thought we were nuts or delusional.
 After all, how do you raise an American kid in a third world country?
 And really, why would you want to?
 And what about all the stuff?